 A Teacup French Bulldog is a standard French Bulldog bred to a smaller size.
-There are other names associated with this phenomenon such as the micro French Bulldog or the Mini Frenchies.
+Other names are associated with this phenomenon, such as the micro French Bulldog or the Mini Frenchies.

 All of these terms carry essentially the same meaning.
 A smaller version of the standard Frenchie dog that we all know and love.

 What is the structure of the French Bulldog breed?

 The French Bulldog is a muscular dog with heavy bones and a short, smooth coat.
 The breed's best-known feature is well-proportioned and symmetrical except for the large erect bat-like ears.

 The built Frenchie dog is compact and of a medium to small build with a large square head and many wrinkles.
 The structure of the French Bulldog immediately puts them at a disadvantage with an increased risk of BOAS and other health problems.

 The short answer is no. No reputable breeder or known French Bulldog association or organization recognizes the micro, mini or small cup French Bulldog.